dwyl/sendemail/README.md

 ### *Notification* Email?

 Sam liked your post/photo/update ...
-social validation that your life has meaning!
+social validation that your life has _meaning_! 😉